vik-y/amahi_converter/README.md

 ## Dockerfile

 This is the file which will is used to test compatibility of install scripts.

+## convert.py
+Idea is that this file will parse the config file, and test if the commands mentioned in the script are available in the base container.
+If not what are the missing commands.
+Developing it a little further can help in understanding which if running the install scripts will require any change in the environment.

+## Moving forward.

+Each install script can be packaged with information like:
+* What stack do they use? e.g. apache+php+mysql along with their versions.
+* A base image with those stacks in place can be provisioned and then install scripts can be run on those base image to install the apps.
+* This will require testing with multiple install scripts.
+Right now I have tested only with owncloud.

+PLEASE NOTE THAT THIS IS AN IDEA OF THE PROTOTYPE AND IS NOT COMPLETE IN ANY WAY.